ncbi/blast_plus_docs/README.md

 exit
 ```

-You have now completed a simple task and you have seen how the solution works.
-If this is a solution that you want to try with alternative approaches, learn more advanced topics on Docker and run BLAST at production scale, please proceed to the next section.
+You have now completed a simple task and seen how BLAST+ with Docker works.
+To learn about Docker and BLAST+ at production scale, please proceed to the next section.

 # Google Cloud Platform Setup